ianian-dot/mimic-3-etl/README.md

-# MIMIC-III ETL Project
+# MIMIC-III ETL & Modelling Project

-This repository contains my exploratory ETL work using the MIMIC-III dataset.
+This repository contains my exploratory ETL and modelling work using the **MIMIC-III critical care dataset**.
-The goal is to clean, transform, and merge core clinical tables including:
+The goal is to clean and merge key clinical tables, engineer useful features, and build a baseline predictive model for **ICU mortality**.

+## 📦 ETL & Feature Engineering

+This project processes the following MIMIC-III tables:

+- `PATIENTS`
-- PATIENTS
+- `ADMISSIONS`
-- ADMISSIONS
+- `DIAGNOSES_ICD`
-- DIAGNOSES_ICD
+- `ICUSTAYS`
-- ICUSTAYS
+- `LABEVENTS`

-I build features such as age, diagnosis groups, ICU visit sequencing, time-to-ICU, and ICU mortality indicators.
-The final cleaned and transformed tables are saved locally as Parquet files for downstream analysis or modelling.

-## What this project includes
+Main ETL steps include:

-- Cleaning of datetime columns and validation of timestamps
+- Cleaning and validating datetime columns
-- Consolidating multiple date-of-death fields
+- Consolidating date-of-death fields and handling de-identified ages
-- Computing age at admission and age at death
+- Engineering features such as age, ethnicity groups, time-to-ICU, and ICU visit order
-- ICD-9 chapter grouping for diagnoses
+- Grouping ICD-9 diagnoses and computing Charlson Comorbidity Index
+- Extracting and aggregating key laboratory measurements (mean, min, max, count) for each ICU stay
+- Merging all cleaned tables into an ICU-level analysis dataset

+## 🤖 ICU Mortality Modelling

+A simple baseline model was developed to predict **ICU mortality**, using:

+- Demographics
+- Comorbidity burden
-- Joining patients, admissions, and diagnoses
+- Admission and ICU metadata
-- Cleaning ICU stays and engineering ICU-level features
+- Laboratory features

-- Exploratory summaries (admission frequency, mortality rates, diagnoses by ethnicity/age)
+Models tested:

+- **Logistic Regression**
+- **Random Forest**
+- **XGBoost**

+Because the outcome is imbalanced (≈ 7.5% mortality), class weighting was applied.
+Evaluation included ROC–AUC, precision/recall, and basic model comparison.

-## Notes
+## ⚠️ Notes

-- **No raw MIMIC data is included in this repository.**
+- **No raw MIMIC data is included** in this repository.
-- All notebook outputs should be cleared before committing.
-- Parquet and CSV files are excluded for compliance and privacy.
+- Parquet, CSV, and other data files are excluded via `.gitignore`.
+- Notebook outputs are cleared before committing.

-This project is for personal learning and practice in ETL, clinical data pipelines, and data engineering.
+- This project is for personal learning in ETL, clinical data processing, and modelling.